This manual covers the following parts of Dilay:

 The sculpting tools provided by Dilay change the geometry of the current mesh in one way or another.
 All these tools share some common parameters:

 Radius: The radius determines the range that is affected by a tool.
 It is visualized by the size of the red cursor in the 3D view.
-The radius can be changed from the 3D view by scrolling the mouse wheel while having the Shift key pressed.
 The radius also determines the level of detail that is added by the sculpting tools when locally subdividing the mesh.

 Absolute radius: The Absolute-radius checkbox switches between the absolute-radius and relative-radius mode.
-In the absolute-radius mode, the radius of the sculpting tools does not depend on the distance of the viewport to the mesh, i.e., when zooming the camera, the radius does not change.
+In the absolute-radius mode, the radius of the sculpting tools does not depend on the distance of the virtual camera to the mesh, i.e., when zooming, the radius does not change.
 Consequently, it does not make a difference whether you sculpt the mesh from close-up or from distance.
-In the relative-radius mode, the radius of the sculpting tools depends on the distance of the viewport to the the mesh, i.e., when zooming the camera, the radius changes accordingly.
+In the relative-radius mode, the radius of the sculpting tools depends on the distance of the camera to the the mesh, i.e., when zooming, the radius changes accordingly.

 Subdivide: The Subdivide checkbox determines whether a sculpting tool should locally subdivide the mesh whenever more details are needed.
 By default, subdivision is enabled.
 Note that the Reduce tool is not affected by this checkbox.